 Whether it be through classmates gossiping in messaging apps, or celebrities sharing images through their social media profiles, it can be easy for children to feel that they are not the perfect shape or height or are in some way not quite as perfect or otherwise healthy as they would like to be.
 Remind your child that there's no such thing as a perfect body or mind; that everyone's body and mind is different - and that this is something to celebrate.

 If, as a parent or carer, you're worried about your child, and feel you need some support, then talk to your GP or else a teacher or someone at your child's school.
-There is also a wide range of organisations you can talk to that also provide support and advice for parents.
+There is also a wide range of organisations you can chat with that also provide support and advice for parents.
 See this list of crisis contacts and mental health resources on the Place2Be website.